 If the neck has a twist, the alignment of the bridge saddle, frets and nut are affected.
 This is a serious issue and can result in the guitar becoming unplayable.
-In some cases adjusting the truss rod can help, but in the majority of cases, the wood will be twisted and requires the skills of an experienced luthier.
+In some cases adjusting the truss rod can help, but in the majority of cases, will require the skills of an experienced luthier.

 To adjust intonation we’ll need to either reduce or lengthen the scale length of individual strings e.g. the length of string suspended between the nut and saddle.
 On electric guitars, this isn’t difficult, as most electric guitars feature adjustable saddles.

-For example, introducing additional relief (inward bow) shortens the distance between the nut and the saddle (scale length) slightly, which also reduces the length of the guitar string suspended between the two.
+For example, introducing additional relief (the neck bows inward) shortens the distance between the nut and the saddle (scale length) slightly, which also reduces the length of the guitar string suspended between the two.

 Before you inspect the Neck

 Make sure the guitar is tuned to standard pitch.
 There’s no point inspecting and making adjustments to the neck if not under the usual amount of tension from the strings.